RubixML/ML/README.md

 In addition to the multi layer networks, there are single layer networks that are designed to handle less complex problems with linear solutions.
 For example, both [Logistic Regression](#logistic-regression) and [Adaline](#adaline) are implemented as single layer networks under the hood.
 Single layer networks use a single output layer with no hidden layers.

 ### Activation Functions
 The input to a node in the network is sometimes passed through an Activation Function (sometimes referred to as a *transfer* function) which determines its output behavior.
-In the context of a biologically inspired neural network, the activation function is an abstraction representing the rate of action potential firing of a neuron.
+In the context of a *biologically inspired* neural network, the activation function is an abstraction representing the rate of action potential firing of a neuron.

 Activation Functions can be broken down into three classes - Sigmoidal (or *S* shaped) such as [Hyperbolic Tangent](#hyperbolic-tangent), Rectifiers such as [ELU](#elu), and Radial Basis Functions (*RBFs*) such as [Gaussian](#gaussian).

 ### ELU
 Exponential Linear Units are a type of rectifier that soften the transition from non-activated to activated using the exponential function.

+##### Rectifier

 ##### Parameters:
 | # | Param | Default | Type | Description |